tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 ## Rebase

 In Git, there are two main ways to integrate changes from one branch into another: the merge and the rebase.
-The rebase command can mess up your project.
-Rebasing re-write the commit history.
-You therefore shall use it carefully.
-You must know what you are doing.

-rebase can be used as:

-- alternative to merging
+Very often you will want to bring changes from `main` to my personal branch.
+Merge main into our personal branch allows you to see the latest update.
+Khi đó thường dùng rebase thay vì merge.

-- clean up tool (clean up commits) because it re-write the history
+rebase can be used as a clean up tool (clean up commits)

 With the rebase command, you can take all the changes that were committed on one branch and re-apply them on a different branch.